 Preparing the ingredients

-First, you need to prep everything in advance.
-So, before you start cooking, you need to:
+Like most stir-fries, first you need to prep everything in advance.

 Cooking the tofu